Al-Suqaylabiyah: Post-Syrian independence

 Syria became independent in 1946.
 Beginning around 1950 and accelerating after 1960, al-Suqaylabiyah underwent significant urban expansion, largely owing to the major drainage and land reclamation project in the Ghab Valley.
 In 1964, it was made the center of the new Ghab District (al-Suqaylabiyah District), transitioning from village to city status in the process.
 It was officially declared a city in 1967.
 The city was connected to the electric grid in 1965.
 In 1967, the first regulatory plan was issued for the city by the central government and the most recent master plan issued (as of 2009) was in 2003.
 Just before Christmas 2024, it was reported that arsonists had set fire to the Christmas tree in the town.

 Syrian Civil War

-By 2 May 2019, at least 165 residents of the town had been killed of the course of the then on-going Syrian Civil War.
+During the Syrian civil war Al-Suqaylabiyah acted as vital pro government center for local militias largely due to its strategic location near opposition held areas and its predominantly Christian population causing the town to become heavily militarized from 2013 onward.
+Analysis from The New Arab describes the town as being "sandwiched" between opposition Sunni towns and regime controlled areas, leading to a "local mobilisation" that militarised the community.
+Its alignment with the government forces made it a frequent target of shelling from nearby rebel-held territories especially Qalaat al-Madiq, leaving residents caught between opposing sides and leading to destruction.
+By 2 May 2019, at least 165 residents of the town had been killed of the course of the Syrian Civil War.